Lyapunov spectrum of Markov and Euclid trees

-We are very grateful to Martin Aigner, Wael Bahsoun, Alexey Bolsinov, Leonid Chekhov, Nikolai P. Dolbilin, Dmitri Orlov, Alfonso Sorrentino and Boris Springborn for very helpful discussions, to Andy Hone for telling us about Minkowski function, to Vladimir Fock for explaining the proof of his results from \cite{Fock} and to Peter Sarnak for encouragement.
+We are very grateful to Martin Aigner, Wael Bahsoun, Alexey Bolsinov, Leonid Chekhov, Nikolai P. Dolbilin, Michael Magee, Dmitri Orlov, Alfonso Sorrentino, Boris Springborn and Corinna Ulcigrai for very helpful discussions, to Andy Hone for telling us about Minkowski function, to Vladimir Fock for explaining the proof of his results from \cite{Fock} and to Peter Sarnak for encouragement.

 Special thanks go to the referee for very constructive criticism, which helped us to substantially improve the paper.

 The work of K.S. was supported by the EPSRC as part of PhD study at Loughborough.